Carmelo Anthony ‘Would’ve Been A Champion’ If He Was Drafted By Pistons In 2003, Says Rip Hamilton

 Since being selected as the No. 3 overall pick in the 2003 NBA Draft, Carmelo Anthony managed to make a name in the league and has established himself as one of the best scorers in NBA history.
-Unfortunately, in the 17 years he spent in the league where he played for five NBA teams – Denver Nuggets, New York Knicks, Oklahoma City Thunder, Houston Rockets, and the Portland Trail Blazers – Anthony has never won an NBA championship title or even experienced playing in the NBA Finals.
+Unfortunately, in the 17 years he spent playing for five NBA teams — Denver Nuggets, New York Knicks, Oklahoma City Thunder, Houston Rockets, and the Portland Trail Blazers — Anthony never won a championship title or even played in the finals.

 “We all had to fall in line because of what Ben was beginning to build in Detroit,” Hamilton said, as transcribed by Detroit Free Press.
 “You bring Carmelo to us, I think the narrative would’ve been totally different on his career.
 The thing we’d be talking about is, ‘Carmelo Anthony now has three championships already.’
 Now Melo’s thinking about, you know, can he do this by himself?
 That would’ve been the narrative on Carmelo Anthony.
 Carmelo Anthony would’ve been a champion.”